Buck Buchanan: Personal life and death

+Buchanan supported the 1972 presidential candidacy of Senator George McGovern.
+He and other pro-McGovern football players were seen as a valuable asset by the campaign because they helped counter McGovern's mild-mannered, "soft" reputation.

 After leaving football, Buchanan moved back to Kansas City and became a highly respected businessman and civic leader.
 Among other things, he ran a construction and advertising business, operated a restaurant, became president of the Black Chamber of Commerce (1986-1989), and was appointed to the Kansas City Board of Election Commissioners in 1989 by Governor John Ashcroft.
 In 1990, he received the Golden Torch award from the University of Missouri–Kansas City.
 In 1991, Mayor Emanuel Cleaver of Kansas City appointed Buchanan to the Kansas City Downtown Minority Development Corporation.
 In 1992, he received the Kansas City Spirit Award.

 Buchanan also appeared in a series of humorous Miller Lite Beer commercials.

 Buchanan was also known for his attitude and positive effect on others.
 Before presenting Buchanan for induction into the Pro Football Hall of Fame, Hank Stram alluded to his physical skills and also his "great, great attitude" and "big personality".
 Lamar Hunt described Buchanan's qualities reaching beyond football, and always being "'a positive terrific leader'".
 Mayor Cleaver called Buchanan "'a giant on the field, a giant in the church and a giant in the community'".
 Edward Pendleton, a civic leader in Kansas City, described Buchanan as sincere person, lacking self-interest and acting without hidden agendas; but rather having a "'genuine interest in improving everybody'".
 He also said Buchanan was a "'major influence in Kansas City'".

 Former Chiefs' executive Carl Peterson described Buchanan's gentle demeanor, humility, dignity and extraordinary ability to communicate with people from all walks of life, and the great contributions he made to his former team.
 His Chiefs teammates reported that he had great compassion and a desire to help others; that he never rejected a request from them if they needed something, or to appear at charity events if they asked him to do so.

-Buchanan was diagnosed with lung cancer a week before his Pro Football Hall of Fame induction ceremony in 1990, and died two years later at age 51 in his Kansas City home, on July 16, 1992.
+Buchanan was diagnosed with lung cancer a week before his Pro Football Hall of Fame induction ceremony in 1990, and died two years later at age 52 in his Kansas City home, on July 16, 1992.
 Buchanan never mentioned his cancer diagnosis during his Hall of Fame induction speech or earlier, because he did not want to spoil the day for the other inductees.
 He was survived by his wife and three children.